aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getSavePassword() {#getSavePassword--}

+<b>@deprecated.</b> Please use the 'savePassword' property instead.
 True if the password is to be saved as part of the connection string; otherwise, False.

 ```javascript
 getSavePassword() : boolean;